ialbert/genescape-central/docs/paper.md

 1,glutamatergic synapse,CC,GO:0098978,ABTB3
 ```

-In the next step, GeneScape draws the GO terms as the graph structure using the Networkx package [@networkx] helping users visualize the functional context of the genes relative to the larger Gene Ontology.
+In the next step, GeneScape draws the GO terms as the graph structure using the Networkx package [@networkx], helping users visualize the functional context of the genes relative to the larger Gene Ontology.

 Various colors and labels are used to provide additional context to the nodes in the graph; for example, functions present in the input genes are colored green.
-The intermediate nodes are colored by their category.
+Intermediate nodes are colored by their category.
 Node labels display the total annotations and the number of genes that carry that function.

 ![Filtering a large graph for a specific term \label{fig:help}][img_help]